 Most people name their spouses first.
 Children are frequently named next.
 If you are not married, you can name any person.
 Note that because of the rules that enable people to stretch out distributions of an inherited Roth IRA, the people who benefit most are young.

-Experts advise checking your beneficiaries at least once a year, perhaps at the same time you rebalance your investments.
+Experts advise checking your named beneficiaries at least once a year, perhaps at the same time you rebalance your investments.
 It’s easy to accidentally leave family members out if you set one up when you first had children, for instance, or if you have recently remarried and have a new spouse.
 You also may need to update the form if a parent or elderly relative you named as a beneficiary has passed away.